mobiledesres/Apple-system-fonts/dmg/README.md

 ```
 to generate the split .dmg files from the original .dmg file.
 This uses the `split` program.

-# Extracting .dmg files
+# Downloading .dmg files
-* To get all fonts, you may run (automatically update the .dmg files to the newest version):
+* To get all .dmg files containing the fonts, you may run:
     ```shell
     make
     ```